sindremb/cloudbrokermodel/bcl/README.txt

 	-beta <float>			| defualt: 0.3, optional
 	sets the beta value to use in the backup reservation constraint of the model

-	-miplimit <integer>		| default: -1, optional
+	-maxtime <integer>		| default: 0, optional
-	sets the maximum number of seconds allowed for solving the mip model, ignores limit on -1
+	sets the maximum number of seconds allowed for solving the mip model, ignores limit on 0
+	Notes: different interpretation depending on sign:
+		- n < 0: stops after n seconds
+		- n > 0: stops after n seconds if integer solution is found, or at first integer solution found after n seconds.

 	-cgmaxiters <integer>	| default: -1, optional
 	sets the maximum number of column generation iterations allowed, ignores limit on -1